imperfectlink/VenetianBlindKit/docs/source/headrail.rst

 Headrail Base Width
 ----

-Enter the width of the modeled headrail object.
+Enter the blind width that the headrail object was designed for.

 |